 Ambien withdrawal symptoms can vary with the person and their body types.
 Women are noted to be more susceptible to the adverse effects of Ambien.
 On average, one can expect the symptoms to be similar to benzodiazepines, lasting up to 2 weeks.
 If these symptoms last longer than two weeks, post-acute withdrawal symptoms have kicked in — which can last up to 2 years with varying severity.

 Ambien withdrawal should be treated under medical supervision.
-Tapering off Ambien is a wise decision to prevent the tolerance from building.
+Tapering off Ambien is a wise decision to prevent the tolerance from building up.
 The patient’s body needs to adjust to a life without Ambien to prevent panic attacks and overactivity.
 Detoxification might be necessary, but the withdrawal symptoms are non-lethal.
 Less than 1% of withdrawal symptoms from Ambien have resulted in seizures.
 These cases were highlighted by users who decided to quit abruptly without supervision.

 Medication might be provided to handle the uncomfortable withdrawal symptoms.
 A medication called quetiapine has been used to treat the symptoms of Ambien withdrawal.
 Prescription medication treatment programs are becoming more accessible throughout the country.
 Valium is another medication used to alleviate symptoms through its long-acting release in the body.
 It’s noted that Valium is prescribed for extreme Ambien addiction and should not be used as a replacement drug.